lmondada/dphil-thesis/content/02_quantum/02_basics.md

 There are also commonly used multi-qubit gates.
-For these, it becomes slightly awkward to draw them as boxes, as they may act on qubits that are not drawn next to each other in the circuit[^drawit].
+For these, it becomes slightly awkward to draw them as boxes, as they may act on qubits that are not drawn next to each other in the circuit[^drawit] or might be applied to qubits in a specified order.
 As a solution, common gates were given representations that do not spell out their name but mark which qubit they are acting on and in what order.
-Here are the representations of three of the most famous ones, in order: the CX (also known as CNOT) gate, the CZ and the Toffoli:
+Here are the representations of three of the most famous ones, in order: the $\mathit{CX}$ (also known as CNOT) gate, the $\mathit{CZ}$ and the
+$\mathit{CCX}$, or Toffoli:

+[^drawit]:
-[^drawit]: This becomes immediately apparent if you attempt to draw a gate that should act on the first and third qubit line of a circuit, but leave the second one untouched.
+    This becomes immediately apparent if you attempt to draw a gate that should act on the first and third qubit line of a circuit, but leave the second one untouched.

 <!-- prettier-ignore-start -->
 {{< qviz >}}